 The architecture of the Stade de France

-The roof of the Stade de France is a floating structure that rises 46 meters above the pitch and has a surface area of 6 hectares, with a total weight of 13,000 tons, equivalent to twice the weight of the Eiffel Tower.
+The roof of the stade is a floating structure that rises 46 meters above the pitch and has a surface area of 6 hectares, with a total weight of 13,000 tons, equivalent to twice the weight of the Eiffel Tower.

 The Stade de France is built around 3 stands: